 “One of the alarming things that we have seen with patients under 50 is that they get diagnosed with colorectal cancer after having symptoms for quite some time.
-And sometimes when the symptoms are brought up to their physicians, they’re often attributed to hemorrhoids or other conditions.
-We really need to educate the public and physicians so they know that colorectal cancer is more common among younger people and if anyone has symptoms, regardless of the age, we should recommend evaluation through a colonoscopy.”
+And sometimes when the symptoms are brought up to their physicians, they’re often attributed to hemorrhoids or other benign conditions,” stresses Dr. Liska.
+“We really need to educate the public and physicians so they know that colorectal cancer is now more common among younger people and if anyone has concerning symptoms, regardless of the age, we should recommend further evaluation, often through a colonoscopy.”

-“If somebody is afraid or embarrassed about having a colonoscopy, it is not the only test to do.
-There are a few tests that can be done at home, and if they aren’t normal, they would then trigger a colonoscopy.
-But everyone should realize that talking about symptoms is not something to be embarrassed about.
+“If somebody is afraid or embarrassed about having a colonoscopy, it’s not the only test to do.
+There are a few tests that can be done at home, and if they aren’t normal, they would then trigger a colonoscopy,” says Dr. Liska.
+“But everyone should realize that talking about symptoms is not something to be embarrassed about.
 On the other hand, if you’re afraid of a colonoscopy, talk to your physician about it.
 They can talk you through it or find a different option for you.
 Ultimately, when it comes to your colorectal health, keep this in mind — the best screening test is the one that gets done.”